Azure/bicep-types-az/generated/iothub/microsoft.devices/2020-04-01/types.md

 * **endpointUri**: string: The url of the service bus queue endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Queue name on the service bus namespace
 * **id**: string: Id of the service bus queue endpoint
-* **name**: string (Required): The name that identifies this endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 The name need not be the same as the actual queue name.
 * **resourceGroup**: string: The name of the resource group of the service bus queue endpoint.
 * **subscriptionId**: string: The subscription identifier of the service bus queue endpoint.